 Following receipt of the variance application, the Agency notified all parties as required by the Agency regulations.
 On December 4, 2014, the Agency held a public hearing on the variance request in the Town of Northampton.
-The hearing was attended by Agency staff, the applicants, their authorized representative, their builder, the Town Code Enforcement Officer, Executive Director of the HRBRRD, and two members of the public (who also wrote comment letters).
-Staff and applicant witnesses provided testimony, and opportunity was provided to each party for cross-examination of witnesses.
+The hearing was attended by Agency staff, the applicants, their authorized representative, their builder, the Town Code Enforcement Officer, Executive Director of the HRBRRD, and two members of the public.
+Staff and applicant witnesses provided testimony, and opportunity was provided to each party for crossexamination of witnesses.
 Other comments and information were provided by the Town Code Enforcement Officer, the HRBRRD Executive Director and a member of the public.

-The Agency received three comment letters from adjoining and nearby landowners expressing concerns and opposition to the variance.
-Concerns raised in the letters included: impacts to the immediate neighbor's privacy, views, and natural lighting; the location of the proposed wastewater holding tank in relation to the neighbor's well; and that equipment use and excavation on the variance site could cause erosion and/or instability of steep slopes along the property line.
+The Agency received four comment letters from adjoining and nearby landowners and one additional comment letter expressing concerns and opposition to the variance.
+Concerns raised in the letters included: impacts to the immediate neighbor's privacy, views, and natural lighting; the location of the proposed wastewater holding tank in relation to the neighbor's well; that equipment use and excavation on the variance site could cause erosion and/or instability of steep slopes along the property line; impacts to the water quality of the lake and groundwater; and impacts to the character of Rural Use shorelines.